30-day PMA supplement - a supplemental application to an approved PMA in accordance with 21 CFR 814.39(e).

-Office of Health Technology 7: Office of In Vitro Diagnostics and Radiological Health (OHT7) - The office of FDA/CDRH that consolidates all regulatory activities for in vitro diagnostics and radiological medical devices, along with electronic product radiation control responsibilities and leadership of the Mammography Quality Program.
+Office of Health Technology 7: Office of In Vitro Diagnostics (OHT7) - The office of FDA/CDRH that consolidates all regulatory activities for in vitro diagnostics.

 Office of Regulatory Affairs (ORA) - The Office of Regulatory Affairs is responsible for facility inspections of FDA regulated establishments.
 ORA employees are located in FDA headquarter offices and in more than 150 offices throughout the U.S.